 by John Christoffersen

-Margaret Mueller and Charlotte Stacey are suing two doctors, accusing them of treating Mueller for ovarian cancer when she actually had cancer of the appendix.
-They contend Mueller underwent years of devastating chemotherapy treatments while the real cancer spread.
+Margaret Mueller and Charlotte Stacey sued two doctors in 2006, accusing them of treating Mueller for ovarian cancer when she actually had cancer of the appendix.
+They said Mueller underwent years of devastating chemotherapy treatments while the real cancer spread.

-Attorneys for the doctors, Iris Wertheim and Isidore Tepler, say the two provided appropriate care for a complex illness.
+Attorneys for the doctors, Iris Wertheim and Isidore Tepler, have said the two provided appropriate care for a complex illness.

 The couple said the painful treatments could have been avoided if the doctors read the original pathology report that correctly identified the cancer.

-"I saw three and a half years of Marge literally sleeping her life away," Stacey said.
-"She's fighting to stay alive."
+"I saw three and a half years of Marge literally sleeping her life away," Stacey said in 2006.

 Stacey recalled the couple's many sleepless nights, sudden trips to the hospital and endless injections to treat the cancer.

-"Charlotte has been there for everything," Mueller said.
+"Charlotte has been there for everything," Mueller said in 2006.
 "She kept me going.
-There's a lot we can't do any more.
+There's a lot we can't do anymore.
 She has to do an awful lot by herself."